Sea Salt

 1. Rich in Trace Minerals

-High-quality sea salts typically contain upwards of 60 trace minerals, and for specific types like Himalayan sea salt, that number is said to be closer to 84.
+High-quality sea salts typically contain upwards of 60 trace minerals; for specific types, like Himalayan sea salt, that number is closer to 84.

 Either way, sea salts are a great source of micronutrients.

-It’s become harder and harder to obtain trace minerals from the foods we eat due to the lack of nutrient-rich soil.
+It’s become harder and harder to obtain trace minerals from our foods due to the lack of nutrient-rich soil.

 However, trace minerals are still abundant in our planet’s seas and oceans, from which we get a variety of sea salts.
 (1)